bacadra/bacadra/readme.md

 ## `dbase` class

 The main goal of `dbase` class is provide interface to work with SQLite relational database.
-We can create local database (extension `.bcdr` recommended) or create it in memory (`.path = :memory:`).
+We can create local database (extension `.bcdr` recommended) or create it in memory (`.path = ":memory:"`).

 ~~~
 p.dbase.path = 'main.bcdr'